vongong/GEApptFinder/README.md

 # GEApptFinder

 This scripts queries the appointment scheduler.
-The sites codes that it will query are in SiteCodes.json
+The sites codes that it will query are in SiteCodes.json.
+The schduler api base is https://ttp.cbp.dhs.gov/schedulerapi/slot-availability?locationId=xxx

 ## SiteCodes.json Format